 It's time we ended that.
 As Benjamin Franklin said, the only things that are certain in life are death and taxes, and this touches on both of them.
-So, whether you stand to inherit or leave the money, it's time to sit down and tackle these issues with your family as a grown-up.
-Don’t try and couch it in soft terms, the easiest way is to be matter-of-fact and go for it head on.
+So, whether you stand to inherit, or leave the money, it's time to sit down and tackle these issues with your family as a grown-up.
+Don’t try to couch it in soft terms, the easiest way is to be matter-of-fact and go for it head on.

-Why do we have to pay it?
+Why do we have to pay inheritance tax?

-A. The politics of inheritance tax are among the most controversial around; just ask the pre-Revolution French aristocracy!
+The politics of inheritance tax are among the most controversial around; just ask the pre-Revolution French aristocracy!